AlexRiosJ/Tower-Of-Hanoi/README.md

 # Tower-Of-Hanoi
-Tower Of Hanoi solved with recursion with MIPS.
+Tower Of Hanoi solved with recursion in MIPS.